 Last year, we took a look at our first mobile workstation, the Dell Precision M6600 – and came away impressed.
 Today, we are looking at a machine from one of Dell’s competitors: HP’s 17″ EliteBook 8770w.

-I am often asked whether a mobile workstation can hold up to a desktop system in terms of performance – and more generally, if going with a mobile workstation is a good idea at all.
-We answered the first question with the Dell review, showing that the M6600 could indeed hold its own against a desktop system of similar spec, albeit at a much higher price point.
+I am often asked whether a mobile workstation can perform as well as a desktop system – and more generally, if going with a mobile workstation is a good idea at all.
+We answered the first question with the Dell review, showing that the M6600 could hold its own against a desktop system of similar spec, albeit at a much higher price point.
 Desktop machines only really start to outperform mobile ones once you get to six- and eight-core or multi-CPU systems, or through the kind of extreme overclocking only possible in consumer desktops.

 Price and system specifications